prowler-cloud/prowler/docs/developer-guide/provider.md

             <all_needed_for_auth> Can include all necessary arguments to setup the session

         Returns:
-            Credentials necesary to communicate with the provider.
+            Credentials necessary to communicate with the provider.
         """
         pass